 *The application process for Schedule A (Cyber) hiring is more simplistic than the typical process used in USAJOBS.

-The Secretary’s Honors Program Cyber Student Volunteer Initiative is for current college students pursuing a program of study in a cybersecurity-related field.
-Selected students learn about the DHS cybersecurity mission, complete hands-on cybersecurity work, and build technical experience in key areas such as digital forensics, network diagnostics, and incident response.
+DHS offers cybersecurity internship and apprenticeship programs for current undergraduate and graduate students.
+Students will learn about the DHS cybersecurity mission, complete hands-on cybersecurity work, and build technical experience in key areas such as digital forensics, network diagnostics, and incident response.
 Additionally, students participate in mentoring and professional development activities with DHS managers and senior leaders from across components.

 CyberCorps®: Scholarship for Service

 DHS partners with the National Science Foundation on the CyberCorps®: Scholarship for Service (SFS) program, which offers scholarships to outstanding undergraduate, graduate, and doctoral students in exchange for government service to a federal agency.
 SFS is designed to increase and strengthen the cadre of federal information assurance professionals that protect the government's critical information infrastructure.
 SFS scholarships may fully fund the typical costs incurred by full-time students while attending a participating institution, including tuition and education and related fees.

 The DHS Secretary’s Honors Program is a highly competitive, premier program for exceptional entry-level professionals looking for a career at DHS.
 Qualified candidates apply for a limited number of slots and are selected based on their academic performance, experience and other criteria.
 Those selected for the program will be offered a variety of incentives and enhanced career opportunities including Department rotations, mentorships, focused on-the-job training and inclusion in various professional development programs.